zeebigbadkitty/Regex-Tutorial/gist-template.md

 Notice again in our example that there are multiple bracket expressions encased in parenthesis; this is to group them and order them.

 ### Character Classes
 These are the special roles that certain characters play within a given expression and they are indicated by a backslash.
-Here is an incomplete listing of the following characters that have these roles:
+Here is an partial listing of some of the characters that have these roles:

-1. /s and /S: ((spaces))
+1. /s and /S: denotes whitespace/spaces.
+This includes a traditional space, tab, or enter (when generating a new line.)
+The capital will search for the inverse condition.
-2. /d and /D: ((digit))
+2. /d and /D: denotes digits [0-9] and the capital will search for the inverse condition.
-3. /w and /W: ((word))
+3. /w and /W: denotes "words."
+The capital will search for the inverse condition.

 Another example of a special role that a character can play are anchors; remember /b and /B?
 Their special role was to show us the boundaries of a word.

+If a carat (^) is used inside square brackets ([]), it has the same effect as using an exclamation point in our code; it searches for the inverse.

 ### Flags
 Another grouping of characters that have a special job to do are flags; when we come across a flag, we take a specific action.
 Here are some examples: